Canehill, Arkansas: History

-Cane Hill College

 In 1834, the Cumberland Presbyterians established the first collegiate learning institute in Arkansas, naming it the Cane Hill School, after a nearby geological feature.
 The current Post Office was opened in 1839 and was originally unnamed.
 In 1843, it was named Boonsboro, and the town maintained this name throughout the American Civil War.

-American Civil War

 The year of 1862 brought the Battle of Cane Hill.

-Postbellum years and decline

 In 1897, the Cumberland Presbyterian Church considered Cane Hill College as the starting point for their "state" college.
 However, due to the nearby competition from Arkansas Industrial University, the decline of Cane Hill as a population center and its remote location, the Synod decided to open Arkansas Cumberland College in Clarksville, Arkansas, a more centralized location.
 In 1891, Cane Hill College closed its doors permanently.
 In 1901, the community's name was changed to the current usage, that of Canehill.

 Economy

 Early settlers were attracted to the area by natural springs, which were used in agricultural operations.
 The community served as a trading post and regional center for apple orchards to sell crops to merchants from Fort Smith.
 The locals also produced and sold sorghum, a tradition continuing today at the annual harvest festival.